LynneYan/HIsomap/README.md

 - **auto_tuning**, string, optional, default: "off"
   - A string from ["off", "on"].
   - If "off", the input data will be divided into nr_cube cubes with fixed length of interval.
   - If "on", the input data will be divided into nr_cube cubes where each cube contain roughly the same number of points.
 In this case, the lengths of intervals are different.
-This means, in dense region, there will be more number of cubes when auto_tuning is "on".
+This means, in dense region, there will be more number of cubes than other regions when auto_tuning is "on".

+- **n_neighbors**, int, optional, default: 8
+  - Number of neighbors to consider for each point in Isomap.

+- **eigen_solver**, string, optional, default: "auto"
+  - A string from ["auto", "arpack", "dense"].
+  - *auto*: Attempt to choose the most efficient solver for the given problem.
+  - *arpack*: Use Arnoldi decomposition to find the eigenvalues and eigenvectors.
+  - *dense*: Use a direct solver (i.e. LAPACK) for the eigenvalue decomposition.

+- **n_jobs**, int or None, optional, default: 1
+  - The number of parallel jobs to run.
+None means 1 unless in a joblib.parallel_backend context. -1 means using all processors.
+See Glossary for more details.

+- **cluster**, algorithm, optional, default: sklearn.cluster.DBSCAN(eps=0.6, min_samples=5)
+  - Scikit-learn API compatible clustering algorithm.
+Must provide `fit` and `predict`.

 ## Usage